caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `trusted_proxies_strict`

-When [`trusted_proxies`](#trusted-proxies) is enabled, the [`client_ip_headers`](#client-ip-headers) are parsed from left-to-right by default.
+When [`trusted_proxies`](#trusted-proxies) is enabled, the IPs in the headers (configured by [`client_ip_headers`](#client-ip-headers)) are parsed from left-to-right by default.
 The first untrusted IP address found becomes the real client address.
 Since v2.8, you can opt-in to right-to-left parsing of these headers with `trusted_proxies_strict`.
 By default, this option is disabled for backwards compatibility.

 Upstream proxies such as HAProxy, CloudFlare, AWS ALB, CloudFront, etc. will append each new connecting remote address to the right of `X-Forwarded-For`.
 It is recommended to enable `trusted_proxies_strict` when working with these, as the left-most IP address may be spoofed by the client.